 How to make Chocolate Chip Cookie Bars

-This step is hugely important because creaming the sugar and butter makes for a fluffy, light cookie bar.
-Essentially, the creaming process adds air the batter, creating air pockets so the dough can rise even more when it gets into the oven.
+Did you know?
+Creaming the sugar and butter makes a fluffy, light cookie bar.
+The process adds air the batter, creating air pockets so the dough can rise more when it bakes.

-Scrape down the sides of the bowl using a rubber spatula before adding these beauties to the mix.
+Scrape down the sides of the bowl with a rubber spatula.

-Once they’re in the bowl, beat them until combined, and scrape down the sides again to ensure all the ingredients are actually mixing into the batter.
+Add the eggs and vanilla.
+Beat until combined.
+Don’t forget scrape down the sides again to ensure all the ingredients actually mix in.

-Be sure to turn on the stand mixer at a super low speed at first so you don’t get covered in flour.
-Been there, done that, won’t make that mistake again. 😉
+Pro tip: Turn on the mixer at a low speed at first so you don’t get covered in flour.

-Once the dough is spread into the pan, pop it in the oven and bake.
+Once the dough is spread into the pan, pop it in the oven and bake until golden brown and delicious.

 A bar cookie is a cookie that’s baked into bar form instead of individual morsels.
 It’s denser than a cake and a similar consistency to a cookie.

-Quick tips for making Easy Chocolate Chip Cookie Bars
+Quick tips for making Chocolate Chip Cookie Bars

-- Make them dairy free cookie bars by substituting equal parts coconut oil and applesauce for the butter.
+- Make them dairy free.
+Substitute equal parts coconut oil and applesauce for the butter.
 This will make for a softer cookie bar, but they’re still delicious.
 We’ve made them this way tons of times.

-- Store the cookie bars on a plate with plastic wrap over it or in their original baking dish, covered, for a few days.
+- How to store: Store on a plate wrapped in plastic wrap or covered in the original baking dish for 3-5 days.
 (They never last that long in our house, though!)

-- If you don’t like bittersweet or dark chocolate chips, use milk chocolate chips or semisweet chocolate chips instead.
-Those will make these chocolate chip cookie bars sweeter, so aim to use about a cup.
+- Switch out the chocolate.
+If you don’t like darker chocolate, use milk chocolate chips or semisweet chocolate chips instead.
+Those will make these cookie bars sweeter, so aim to use about a cup.

 Chocolate Chip Cookie Bars